sovreign-protocol/sovreign-contracts/README.md

-# SoV-Reign Contracts
+# SoVReign Contracts

-This repo has all smart contracts used by SoV-Reign.
+This repo has all smart contracts used by SoVReign.

 The `./contracts` folder has the following structure: